We’re the definition of local

 Director of the Board

 Leading means being ahead of the crowd.
-Thanks to Peder, we were a leader in going smoke-free, and in offering benefits and stock buy-ins and paid vacations for wait staff.
+Thanks to Peder, we were a leader in going smoke-free, offering stock buy-ins, and providing benefits such as paid time off to all employees.
 Even the very first Food Fight restaurant offered an extensive vegetarian menu, well before the term was widely known.
 That’s what happens when your leader is a visionary who couples imagination with high standards.